Nilstrieb/game-wip-dontplay/design/save.md

     - Subfolder for regions (regions/)

 Each region subfolder has:
-r.x.y.dat files for each chunk, where x and y are the region coordinates.
+x.y.rgn files for each chunk, where x and y are the region coordinates.

 # Regions
 A region stores multiple chunks in a single file for more optimized storage.